-This is an advanced computer-aided design (CAD) option for students thinking of entering engineering or other designbased careers.
-The course begins with an introduction to AutoCAD (2D) and Inventor (3D) before students propose their own project ideas.
+This is an in-depth computer-aided design (CAD) option for students thinking of entering engineering, architecture, or other design-based careers.
+Before students propose their own project ideas, the course begins with an introduction to CAD software and some basic skills for working in the electronics shop.
 Students interested in Engineering 12 will need to be able to work independently, complete several tutorials, and navigate online resources.
 No previous experience required.